Save up to 25%… Shop Our Birthday Sale Now!

 What’s unique about this mushroom?

-This weird mushroom would not be out of place in a horror movie.
-Devil’s fingers have four to eight tentacle-like “fingers” that are blood red.
-This outlandish mushroom doesn’t only look like it’s from Hell, it smells like it too.
-It’s coated in a slime that smells like rotting flesh.
+On brand with its name, this outlandish mushroom doesn’t only look like it’s from Hell; it smells like it, too.
+It’s coated in slime that smells like rotting flesh.

 What useful properties does this mushroom have?

-The stench of the devil’s fingers attracts insects, who they rely on to spread their spores so they can reproduce.
 Like most mushrooms, they are saprobic and decompose dead organic matter to create energy for themselves.
 The fungi break down dead plant matter into fuel for new trees and plant life to grow, so they are vital to the life cycle of forests.

 If you can get past the horrific stench, devil’s fingers are technically edible, but it’s not recommended because they have an overwhelmingly bitter taste.